 Highlights over the years have included performances at the Glastonbury Festival, the Barbican Centre, BFI Southbank and the Transylvania International Film Festival.
 We are primarily a live performance group but we have recorded music for short films by contemporary filmmakers and we are always interested in commissions – for silent films or for new soundtrack recordings.

 In 2013, Minima worked with Compass Presents on a multi-media production of The Cabinet of Dr. Caligari, using the 1920 film, a live cast of actors and acrobats, additional projections and our score performed live.

 “One of the spring’s coolest events… Minima capture the film’s disturbing mood perfectly.”
 (Daily Telegraph)

-Our sound is uncompromising and unique; in performance we use no backing tracks or pre-recorded material – the shows are a daring collision of image and sound.
+Our sound is uncompromising and unique; in performance we use no backing tracks or pre-recorded material.

 “The atmosphere was absolutely magical… hundreds of people seemed utterly spellbound.”
 (East End Film Festival 2012)